What “local-first” actually means in smart home tech

 Excellent

-- robust local APIs or native local protocols
+- strong local APIs or native local protocols

 - strong Home Assistant support